cseferlis/OMDSMod4Homework/Homework 1c/Transforming and Staging/README.md

 1. **Transform**: Convert the `DateA` column datatype from text to date.
 2. **Stage**: Load the transformed data into a database table named `<initials>Complaints` within a SQL Server database.

-> **Hint** Download the Homework1c.pdf file from the ‘Transforming and Staging’ folder in this repository and review its contents.
+> **Hint**: Download the Homework1c.pdf file from the ‘Transforming and Staging’ folder in this repository and review its contents.

 ## Steps to Complete Homework 1c